zi-han-Yang/scGSI/README.md

 For publications, presentations, benchmarks, or other academic work based on scGSI, we kindly ask you to include the citation above to acknowledge the original work.

+### Copyright

-**Copyright:** © 2026 Chen et al. This is an open access article distributed under the terms of the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+© 2026 Chen et al. This is an open access article distributed under the terms of the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 ## Contact